wikimedia/WikiContrib/docs/Usage.rst

 Intro to Queries
 ================

-Each time you search for the contributions of a single or a group of users, a query is initiated.
-Each query has a unique **hash** and the **usernames of users** (you provided while creating the query) associated with it.
-Each query has a lifetime of 30 days i.e the query expires in 30 days from the creation time.
-Each query also has a group of filters associated with it.
+A Query is initiated whenever a user searches for the contributions of a single or a group of wikimedians.
+A query has a lifetime of 30 days i.e the query expires in 30 days from the creation time.
+Each query is uniquely identified by a **64-bit** hash.
+Each query has a **group of filters** associated with it.
 There are three filters in a query:

 1. Status of the commit.
 2. From time.
 3. Time Range.

-**Status of the commit:** This is used in filtering the commits based on their current status like **merged**, **Abandoned** etc. You can even provide multiple status once.
-Suppose you add "Merged" and "Open" to the status filter.
-It will search for the commits which are merged and open in both the platforms.
+**Status of the commit:** This is used in filtering the commits based on their status like **merged**, **Abandoned** etc. The user can even provide multiple statuses once.
+Suppose the user add “Merged” and “Open” to the status filter.
+It will search for the commits that are merged and open in both the platforms.

-**From time:** You can get all the commits from a specified time (i.e month and year).
+**From time:** The user can get all the commits from a specified time (i.e month and year).

-**Time Range:** From the specified **From time**, you need to give a range of time to which you want to fetch the details (i.e last one year, last one month or last 6 months etc).
+**Time Range:** From the specified **From time**, the user needs to give a range of time to which he/she want to fetch the details (i.e last one year, last one month or last 6 months etc).

 Query Creation
 ==============

-To create a query, you need to add the data to the query.
-You can add the data in two different ways:
+To create a query, the user needs to add the data (username’s of Gerrit and Phabricator) to the query.
+The user can add the data in two different ways:

 1. Entering username's manually.
 2. Adding username's in bulk.